Ferpgodoy/dw_gcp_example/README.md

 - `<execution_date>`: The date when the DAG runs and extracts the data (format: YYYY-MM-DD).
 - `<timestamp>.json`: The JSON file containing the sales data extracted, named with the timestamp of the extraction.

 This structure helps organize the raw sales data by execution date and extraction time.
+It enables the project to retain historical files uploaded for each day, facilitating data auditing.
+Additionally, the latest file in each folder can always be used for backfilling purposes.

 ## ⚙️ Prerequisites